authzed/spicedb/docs/spicedb.md

 Every filter flag is required.
-Pass <any> to leave a component unconstrained; an omitted flag is an error, never a wildcard, so a forgotten flag cannot widen the deletion.
-Note that <any> is not "*": "*" is a legitimate subject object id (the wildcard subject), so passing it to --subject-id matches only wildcard relationships.
+Pass <any> to leave a component unconstrained; an omitted flag is an error, never a wildcard, so a forgotten flag cannot widen the deletion. "*" is a literal subject object id (the wildcard subject), so passing it to --subject-id matches only wildcard relationships.
 Pass ... to --subject-relation to match subjects that have no relation.

 On CockroachDB the deletion advances a primary-key cursor so each batch resumes where the last one stopped.
 On other engines it falls back to a slower loop that